revalgovender/cv/README.md

 - The course has been shown in lessons and recommended by teachers in the UK to students as homework or exam preparation
 - This is my largest side project, it has gained of 6K subscribers, millions of views, earned revenue and helped millions of software engineers and students
+- Working on StudyStream+ over the years has improved my communication skills, Python knowledge, mentoring ability and business acumen